 Below is a review of some of the feature differences between the two mobile phone service companies:

-What are the Phone Options for Google Fi and Republic Wireless
+What are the Compatible Phone Options for Google Fi and Republic Wireless

-Republic Wireless and Google Fi get the best performance with certain pre-selected Android phones.
-Importantly, Google Fi allows you to use an iPhone, Republic Wireless does not.
+Republic Wireless and Google Fi get the best performance with certain pre-selected phones that work on their network.

 When you sign up for either of these companies, you’ll either have to bring your own phone (which, in the case of Republic Wireless, will need to on their list of approved phones) or purchase one from the company.